This tofu maker in China’s countryside is riding the internet boom

 In late 2016, Luo raised 900,000 yuan (US$142,000) to set up his fermented bean curd factory.
 He hired 15 middle-aged and older people from his village to produce the condiment, based on his family’s original recipe, under the“Luo Doudou” brand.

-All the work is indoors, so it is a much earlier job for his elderly employees, Luo said.
+All the work is indoors, so it is a much easier job for his elderly employees, Luo said.

+After shopping, travel and health, China’s digital revolution has the tax system next in its sights

 Wan’an’s fermented bean curd is made with locally sourced natural tea oil and yellow rice wine, which contribute to the special flavour, he said.
 No nitrite is produced because the basic processing for fermented bean curd has not changed much in centuries.